p10rahulm/your-static-website/README.md

 12. [This video is an excellent resource for installing hugo on windows](https://www.youtube.com/watch?v=G7umPCU-8xc) and [this video for installing hugo on mac](https://www.youtube.com/watch?v=WvhCGlLcrF8).
 In general that series of videos are an excellent introduction to hugo, which I recommend you look at when you have the time.

-### Getting a version control system OR login to github
+### Step 4: Getting a version control system OR login to github
 As described [here](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control), a version control system (or VCS) is a system that records changes to a file or set of files over time so that you can recall specific versions later.
 This basically ensures that you don't lose files or even content of files.
 It is a good to have when creating a website, especially one that you expect to update frequently.
 It is a must have if you intend to update your static site from multiple computers.
 1. Go to [github.com](https://github.com/).
 Unless you are already signed in, it will ask you to sign up. github is super user friendly so easy enough.
     1. Pick a username, email and password.
 Needless to say, note these down